NishanthSingaraju/gitlink/README.md

     gink run-image config.yaml . --tag my-image --port 8080 --attach
 This command runs the Docker image locally and attaches it to your terminal.

-The --port option specifies the port on which the API will run.
-In this example, we're using port 8080.
-You can use any port that is available on your machine.
+The --port option specifies the port the API will run on.
+In this example, we are using port 8080.
+Of course, you can use any port available on your machine.

 Once the container is running, you can access the API at http://localhost:8080.
-The API endpoint will provide you with the URL to use for Git LFS.
+The API endpoint will provide you with the URL for Git LFS.

 4) Set the Git LFS endpoint URL to the URL of the GitLink server by running the following command: